-Consumer reporting agencies collect, maintain and sell information on millions of consumers.
-Consumer reporting agencies include the three major credit bureaus Experian, Transunion and Equifax but they also include specialty agencies like ChexSystems that maintain and sell information about consumers’ banking history.
+Consumer reporting agencies include the three major credit bureaus Experian, Transunion and Equifax but they also include specialty agencies like ChexSystems and Early Warning Services that maintains and sell information about consumers’ banking history.

 Summary of how the FCRA helps consumers